What is a GST refund?

 When the tax is claimed for exports of goods or services then the authorized officer is subjected to issue a provisional refund order.
 This order needs to be filed in Form RFD-04 for 90% of the refund claim.
 This provisional order can only be made in the following cases:

 - When the taxpayer has not been defendant for evading taxes for an amount exceeding Rs.
 250 lakhs for over a period of 5 years.

 - When the taxpayer has a GST compliance rating of more than 5 (out of 10).

 - When the taxpayer has no appeal/ review unresolved related to refunds.

-When the taxpayer gets a green signal from the authorised officer after all the documents are checked and they abide with law, then the officer passes a final order.
+When the taxpayer gets a green signal from the authorized officer after all the documents are checked and they abide with law, then the officer passes a final order.

 However, the government also maintains a cash ledger that gets updated every time the taxpayer files their return.
 It is for matching it with the credit else the refund won’t be released.
 In all other scenarios, the application process will take around 60 days.
 There are other conditions around these scenarios as well.
 Form RFD-06 is passed when the refund is adjusted against the taxable amount.

-Want to streamline and simplify this tedious process?
+Want to streamline and simplify this tedious process of GST Refund?
 IRIS GST can help!

 IRIS Sapphire, a premium cloud-based GST Return Filing Software has advanced reconciliation module with strong reconciliation rules like match invoices across FY, beyond invoice number, fuzzy logic and user-defined tolerance that helps you completely match your purchase data with GSTR 2A and maximize ITC.
 Schedule a Demo Today to see how IRIS Sapphire can help you in your GST Reconciliation and understand the benefits for yourself.